PolymeshAssociation/Grants-Program/rfps/README.md

 ### Enterprise Software Wallet Integration

-- Published: TBD <!--TODO-->
 - [:arrow_right: enterprise-software-wallet-integration.md](./enterprise-software-wallet-integration.md)
 - **Proposer:** Polymath Research

 #### Project Description :page_facing_up:

-Add Polymesh token support to the API one of enterprise wallets like [Zumo](https://developers.zumo.money/docs/).
+Add Polymesh support to the API one of enterprise wallets like [Zumo](https://developers.zumo.money/docs/).

 **Business Rationale:** Provide more ways to onboard new users and provide a fiat on-ramp.